 Diamond Ring Appraisal

-We recommend having your diamond ring appraised by a credentialed appraiser.
+We recommend having your diamond rings appraised by a credentialed appraiser.
 With an official appraisal, you'll be eligible to receive the full financial reimbursement for your jewellery through an insurance company.
 Most reputable diamond jewellers provide complimentary appraisals with their engagement rings and other fine jewellery.

 What Is An Appraisal?